CapuchaRojo/littleagentannie/README.md

 # littleagentannie
-a goal based agent that must go through some higher education with his knowledge of it taken place
+a goal based agent that must go through some higher education without his knowledge of it taken place